gilch/hissp/README.md

 PRs must be aligned with the philosophy and goals of the project to be considered for inclusion.

+PRs do not have to be *perfect* to be submitted, but must be perfect enough to pass peer review before they are merged in.
+Small, focused changes are more likely to be reviewed.

 Changes to the source code must be properly formatted and have full test coverage before the PR can be accepted.
 Manual tests may suffice for configuration files.